trev3d/QuestDisplayAccessDemo/README.md

 ⚠️ The app only creates a single MediaProjector session on app launch.
 If the app is interrupted (such as by the headset going to sleep) the session will end and you'll need to restart the app.

-⚠️ The code for copying the texture to Unity is horribly unoptimized due to my lack of experience with Android's APIs.
+⚠️ The code for copying the texture to Unity is a horribly slow CPU byte array copy.

+⚠️ The incoming texture is flipped vertically.

 ### Gotchas